DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

   - Digital surround formats (Dolby Digital, SDSS, DTS) - over 100 dB

 {{% note %}}

-In lay terms, **dynamic range** is the difference between the loudest and softest sounds a system can reproduce.
-From a technical standpoint, it is measured in decibels (dB) and can be found by adding a format’s headroom (how much louder than a designated reference level a signal can be before it distorts or clips) to its signal-to- noise ratio (the distance between that reference level and the inherent noise of the system).
+- Dynamic range is the difference between the loudest and softest sounds a system can reproduce.
+- It is measured in decibels (dB) and can be found by adding a format’s headroom (how much louder than a designated reference level a signal can be before it distorts or clips) to its signal-to- noise ratio (the distance between that reference level and the inherent noise of the system).

-In the case of a 35mm filmstrip, the Dolby- encoded soundtrack must fit into the narrow gap between image and sprocket holes, which is only about 2mm wide.
-Because of this limitation, Dolby SR film soundtracks only achieve a dynamic range of about 78 dB—far less than Dolby SR encoding offers in other formats with more space for the soundtrack.
+- Dolby SR film soundtracks only achieve a dynamic range of about 78 dB—far less than Dolby SR encoding offers in other formats with more space for the soundtrack.

-Digital surround’s wide dynamic range means that within any given movie, it can include both very loud sounds and very soft ones, in theory surpassing the capabilities of Dolby Stereo and Dolby SR on both ends.
+- Digital surround’s wide dynamic range means that within any given movie, it can include both very loud sounds and very soft ones, in theory surpassing the capabilities of Dolby Stereo and Dolby SR on both ends.

+In simpler terms:

+- Dynamic range is the difference between the loudest and quietest sound a system can produce.
+- Dolby SR film soundtracks have a dynamic range of about 78 dB, which is less than other formats.
+- Digital surround sound has a wider dynamic range, which means it can produce both very loud and very quiet sounds.
 {{%/ note %}}

 ---